5 Advanced Shopify Reports in BigQuery

 You know those product recommendations on Amazon?
 People who bought this also bought…

-There’s no reason you can’t do that same analysis for your own shop.
+There's no reason you can't do that same analysis for your own shop in SQL.

 These basket recommendations are extremely powerful when deployed in cross-sell and upsell messaging – whether that’s on your site, in drip email campaigns, or as display ads to custom audiences.